New to Lacrosse? - What to Expect

 CYA practices at various locations in the area including Chantilly High School, Arrowhead Park, Poplar Tree Park, Poplar Tree Elementary School, Greenbriar Park, Navy Elementary, and Rachel Carson Middle School.
 Practice days, locations, and times will be dependent upon field availability from the county and the coaches’ schedule.

-NVYLL will play 7 games beginning the week after Spring Break.
-We will conclude the season for the older age groups with an NVYLL tournament the first two weekends of June.
+NVYLL will play 8 games starting in late March.
+We will conclude the season for the older age groups with an NVYLL tournament towards the end of May.

 Lacrosse is traditionally a spring sport, and although there are clinics and other opportunities to participate in lacrosse throughout the year, the NVYLL rec league only participates in the spring.
 Many opportunities to participate in lacrosse throughout the rest of the year will require at least one season of rec lacrosse to be eligible.